nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 - 2b.
 File is not in JSON format.
-    - 2b1.MediContact shows an error message indicating wrong file format.
+    - 2b1.
+MediContact shows an error message indicating wrong file format.

       Use case ends.

 - 2c.
 File is not in expected format of MediContact data.
-    - 2c1.MediContact shows an error message indicating invalid JSON format.
+    - 2c1.
+MediContact shows an error message indicating invalid JSON format.

       Use case ends.